dvdmtw98/notes/notes-vault/electronics/voltage.md

   - electrical
 title: Voltage
 date: 2024-01-28 14:15:56 -0600
-updated: 2024-01-28 22:07:58 -0600
+updated: 2024-03-24 23:12:57 -0500
 ---

 Pushes the free electrons around a circuit in a direction
-Without voltage electrons still move around atoms but this occurs in an random manner
+Without voltage electrons still move around but this occurs in an random manner

 The more voltage we have the more electrons will flow in a direction
 Low voltage means low pressure so less electrons flow